 - Financial aid eligibility continues for one (1) final semester of probation.
 If the recipient does not meet satisfactory academic progress at the end of the semester, financial aid eligibility will be terminated.

-standard within one (1) semester, but it is possible to meet the standard within one
+one (1) semester, but it is possible to meet the standard within one hundred fifty